Spring 1 (January 21 – March 10, 2019): Online

 First contact occurs when an individual or group of people initially encounter someone or something.
-This may be someone or something known to them, that they have heard about, but had not yet encountered personally – with unanticipated elements and results.
+This someone or something may be known to them, but they had not encountered it personally.
 Or it may be someone or something completely unexpected.
-The focus in this course is to combine a cultural and personal examination of first contacts and how they transform individuals and societies.
+The first contact brings unanticipated elements and results.
+The focus in this course is to combine a cultural and personal examination of first contacts and how they transform individuals, cultures, and societies.

 - first contact with extraterrestrial beings.

-Each week will feature a set of original accounts alongside analytical and theoretical essays or chapters, as well as films, art, and creative work.
-Students will discuss each of these themes to better understand the human dynamics in first contact, and how they affect culture, psychology, and ideas.
+We will work to better understand the human dynamics in first contact events, and how they affect cultures, consciousness, and ideas.
 How can we better understand human nature through first contacts?
 How can we better understand how our own lives unfold through first contact events?

 Most readings will be provided online.
-Any books will be available as ebooks or print books, and that list will be e-mailed to registered students and posted online at least four weeks before the course commences.
-There will be films available to stream online via UNCW or to rent online.
+Any books will be available as ebooks or print books, and that list will be e-mailed to registered students and posted online at the beginning of January, before the course commences.
+There will be assigned films available to stream online via UNCW or to rent online.

 Visit the website for Graduate Liberal Studies, University of North Carolina Wilmington.